PokeJofeJr4th/Yet-to-be-Named-Dungeon-Crawler/roadmap.md

 ### Spell Tags

 Enemies and armor can have resistance to certain spell tags, lowering their effectiveness.
 Equipment can have affinity/synergy with spell tags, boosting their effectiveness.

-### Locked Doors

-Some exits will require certain items to open.